-Meanwhile, the same initial condition as \eqref{eq:ini_ex1} is adopted, and the Knudsen number is set to be $\Kn=1/sqrt{2}$.
+We adopt the same initial condition as in \eqref{eq:ini_ex1}, and set the Knudsen number to be $\Kn=1/\sqrt{2}$.
 The length of the quadratic collision and the total expansion order are chosen as $[M_0, M] = [10, 40]$, and the time step length is $\Delta t = 0.01$.
-The evolution of the temperature with $e = 0.2, 0.5, 0.8$ from $t = 0$ to $t = 5$ is shown in Fig. \ref{fig:Haff}, where the reference solution is derived by estimating $\gamma_0$ in \eqref{eq:Haff} with the least square fitting.
-From Fig. \ref{fig:Haff}, it can be clearly seen that even in the case $e = 0.2$, the numerical solution matches well with the reference solution.
-Besides, we want to emphasize that Proposition \ref{thm:Maxwell} does not hold for the HS collision model, therefore the expansion number can not be set as $[2, 2]$ to capture the evolution of temperature.
+The evolution of the temperature with $e = 0, 0.2, 0.5, 0.8$ from $t = 0$ to $t = 5$ is shown in Fig. \ref{fig:Haff}, where the reference solution is obtained by estimating $\gamma_0$ in \eqref{eq:Haff} using a least square fitting.
+From Fig. \ref{fig:Haff}, it can be clearly observed that even in the case $e = 0$, the numerical solution matches well with the reference solution.